Agnes Geraghty: Swimming achievements

 By 1926, she held 10 world records in the breaststroke for distances ranging from 50-yards to 400-meters.
 Geraghty won a total of 10 AAU breaststroke titles from 1924-1930.
 She was the 1928 and 1929 United States women's breast-stroke national champion at 220 yards, and held 17 swimming records during her career.
 She set an Olympic record in the semi-finals of the 1924 Paris Olympics, but was not able to match that time in the finals.

 In 1932, turning professional, she performed in the Jones Beach Water Ballet.

 She married Felix Andrews, an insurance adjuster, in 1933, and resided on Long Island through 1974.

 Coaching

 After marrying Felix McAndrews, Agnes Geraghty McAndrews coached swimming and provided lessons, initially at Jones Beach Park and then for the South Shore Yacht Club in Freeport, Long Island in the 40's and early 50's, and likely longer.

-Agnes Geraghty McAndrews died on March 1, 1974 of cancer in South Nassau Community Hospital in Oceanside, New York.
+Geraghty McAndrews died on March 1, 1974 of cancer in South Nassau Community Hospital in Oceanside, New York.
 Services were held at the Queen of Most Holy Rosary Church in Roosevelt, Long Island.
 She had been living in Baldwin, New York in Nassau, County, Long Island.
 She was survived by a daughter, a sister, and two grandchildren.